-- T.38: T.38 is the ITU standard for sending fax messages over IP networks in real time using UDP packets.
+- Supported Transport Protocols: MBG supports UDP, TCP, and TCP/TLS for sending requests and responses in SIP messages. - T.38: T.38 is the ITU standard for sending fax messages over IP networks in real time using UDP packets.
 Operating modes 2 and 4 are supported at 14,400 bps and lower; V.34 is not supported.
-This feature is transparent to the administrator and does appear on the MBG interface. - Multiple Media lines for T.38: Key to supporting T.38, SIP Trunking via MBG supports the SIP standard for multiple media lines in a call (RFC 3264).
-The media type can be audio or video and multiple lines of the same media type can be used within the same SIP session.
+This feature is transparent to the administrator and does appear on the MBG interface. - Multiple Media lines for features such as video and T.38: Key to supporting T.38, SIP Trunking via MBG supports the SIP standard for multiple media lines in a call (RFC 3264).
+The media type can be audio or video and multiple lines of the same media type can be used within the same S I P session.
 RFC 3264 states: "A typical example for multiple media streams of the same type is a pre-paid calling card application, where the user can press and hold the pound ("#") key at any time during a call to hang up and make a new call on the same card.
 This requires media from the user to two destinations-the remote gateway, and the DTMF processing application which looks for the pound key entry.
 This could be accomplished with two media streams, one ... to the gateway, and the other ... (from the perspective of the user) to the DTMF application."
-This feature is transparent to the administrator and does appear on the MBG interface. - SIP Trunk Resiliency: To maintain system availability, the SIP Trunking solution within MBG includes the ability to configure two MiVoice Business endpoints instead of one.
+This feature is transparent to the administrator and does appear on the MBG interface. - Inbound SIP Trunk Call Resiliency: To maintain system availability, the SIP Trunking solution within MBG includes the ability to configure two MiVoice Business endpoints instead of one.
 The second endpoint is used as a backup in case the primary fails.
 When the primary recovers, MBG routes new requests to the primary again.
 This feature is only available to MiVoice Business endpoints that are configured in a clustered environment.
-It is not supported by MiVoice Office 250s. - KPML Digit Suppression: MBG supports Key Pad Markup Language (KPML) digit detection and suppression.
+It is not supported by MiVoice Office 250s. - Domain Name System Service (DNS SRV): DNS SRV automates the provisioning for resiliency.
+This feature enables you to have multiple trunk endpoints automatically configured to support resiliency. - KPML Digit Suppression: MBG supports Key Pad Markup Language (KPML) digit detection and suppression.
 Some manufacturers, such as Blackberry, embed signaling in the voice stream in the form of DTMF tones which can be perceived as a nuisance by the call participants.
 To remove them, MiVoice Business informs MBG via signaling when the DTMF should be suppressed.
-MBG then removes the DTMF, reorders the remaining packets, and streams the voice to the endpoints.
+MBG then removes the DTMF, reorders the remaining packets, and streams the voice to the endpoints. - Encrypted audio streaming (SRTP): TRUNK scenarios now independently support SRTP on either side of MBG: - On the TRUNK side of MBG if the remote TRUNK endpoint provider supports it. - On the ICP side of MBG if the remote ICP endpoint supports it.